mrshub/mrshub-website/_pages/software_contribute.md

 ---
-title: "How to submit code"
+title: "Sharing software on MRSHub"
 permalink: /software_contribute/
 date: 2020-05-15T9:00:00+00:00
 classes: wide
 sidebar:
   nav: "software"

 ---

-# Why share code?

-Contributing useful code that you wrote to solve a recurring task is a great way to...
-* assist the community in creating tools and propel transparent science.
-* avoid duplication of efforts.
-* get credit and gain recognition of your work.

-# How do I submit code?
+# How do I submit code to be hosted on MRSHub?

-There are three easy ways to submit code to the MRSHub (more details below:)
+There are three easy ways to submit code to MRSHub (more details below:)

 1. Create an [MRSHub forum](https://forum.mrshub.org) post with `[CODE SUBMISSION] ...` in the title and ...
    * Attach a `.ZIP` file (and other required information)